 Our Arrival in Naples Italy

 We strolled off the plane into the tiny Naples airport, passing by a touristic mozzarella di bufala stand to be greeted by our hotel driver, Pierre.
-After a short walk through the miniscule (by most airport standards) parking lot, we hopped in Pierre’s car and headed toward our hotel in the center of the city.
+After a short walk through the minuscule (by most airport standards) parking lot, we hopped in Pierre’s car and headed toward our hotel in the center of the city.

 Just then, Pierre asked us if we had been to Italy previously.

 “Sure.
 We were last in Italy a few years ago,” we said.
 “And where did you visit?” he asked as he patiently drove through the rush hour anarchy.
-“We traveled to Rome, Bologna and Florence when we were last here.” we explained.
+“Our Italy itinerary included Rome, Bologna and Florence when we were last here.” we explained.
 “Oh.
 Those cities are Italy,” he stated with a cynical French accent.

 “Naples is Africa.”

 \Yes, there’s not a wall untouched by graffiti.
 Sure, there’s more litter on the ground than there was in Philadelphia in the 1970’s.
-True, crossing the street, even at a cross walk, can be a life risking endeavor.
+True, crossing the street, even at a crosswalk, can be a life-risking endeavor.